ddolab/computing-resources-guide/README.md

     OpenBLAS blas_thread_init: pthread_create failed for thread 1 of 8: Resource temporarily unavailable
     OpenBLAS blas_thread_init: RLIMIT_NPROC 16384 current, 16384 max
     ```
     This implies that the number of processes requested exceeds the max limit.
 Check the number of processes requested using `addprocs`.
-Also, removing the `JULIA_NUM_THREADS` command from job script would generally resolve the issue esp. if using `pmap` for parallelization as of version 1.5.0. **__Caution__**: This can have different implications depending on julia version.
+Also, removing the `JULIA_NUM_THREADS` command from job script would generally resolve the issue esp. if using `pmap` for parallelization as of version 1.5.0.
+    > [!WARNING]
+    > This can have different implications depending on julia version.